gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 ### Configure icons and their generations - **Required**

 There are three modes in which icon generation can function: automatic, hybrid, and manual(disabled).
-These modes can affect other configurations defaults.
+These modes can affect other configurations defaults.`icons` is referring to the final URL and thus images need to be added to the static folder.

 - Automatic - Generate a pre-configured set of icons from a single source icon.